-Loratadine is used to treat and prevent allergic conditions such as hayfever and skin rashes.
+Loratadine is an antihistamine used to treat and prevent allergic conditions such as hayfever and skin rashes.

 If you take loratadine regularly and it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.